hashicorp/terraform-provider-google/website/docs/r/compute_region_disk.html.markdown

 * `project` (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

-The `source_image_encryption_key` block supports:

-* `raw_key` -
-  (Optional)
-  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.

-* `sha256` -
-  The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

 The `disk_encryption_key` block supports:

 * `raw_key` -